 Niobrara National Scenic River is your national park, preserved for your enjoyment and the enjoyment of future generations of river fans.

-There a few regulations and rules of etiquette to help keep the river available and enjoyable for your next visit.
-Also see the your safety page for additional tips to help make your river experience a good one.
+There are a few regulations and rules of etiquette to help keep the river available and enjoyable for your next visit.
+Also see the Safety page for additional tips to help make your river experience a good one.

 PFDs or life jackets are required by Nebraska law for all boaters under age 13 and recommended for all other river users.

-Alcoholic beverages may be neither possessed nor consumed in the Fort Niobrara National Wildllife Refuge.
-Alcohol may be possessed, but not consumed in the Mid Niobrara Natural Resource District boat landing and in Smith Falls State Park.
-Private campgrounds may have thier own regulations.
+Alcoholic beverages may be neither possessed nor consumed in the Fort Niobrara National Wildllife Refuge, including on the portion of the river within it.
+Alcohol may be possessed, but not consumed in the Mid Niobrara Natural Resource District boat landing.
+Private campgrounds may have their own regulations.
 Remember that alcohol affects your coordination, balance and judgement, skills that are necessary to safely float the river.